KacperKartus/STARsim/README.md

 ## Description

-The model was created to evaluate and test concepts in arrival traffic managment, in particular control strategies and STAR procedures topologies.
-The simulations happen in the environmet automatically created from the data on airport and STAR procedures provided by the user.
+The model was created to evaluate and test concepts in arrival traffic management, in particular control strategies and STAR procedures topologies.
+The simulations happen in the environment automatically created from the data on airport and STAR procedures provided by the user.
 Outcome of simulation comes in the form of statistics regarding network performance, aircraft positional data or as a visualisation of a run.
-The implemetation is mostly written in Python with small bits of JavaScript for visualisations.
+The implementation is mainly written in Python with small bits of JavaScript for visualisations.

 ## Getting Started